 This is the most research-backed use.
 Leucine activates mTOR — the signal that tells your muscles to start rebuilding after training.
 A study in the Journal of the International Society of Sports Nutrition found BCAA supplementation measurably reduced recovery time and soreness compared to placebo.

 Most useful for: adults over 40, high-frequency trainers, anyone doing unfamiliar exercise.
+If you’re over 40, this matters even more read about why recovery gets significantly harder after 40 and how BCAAs specifically help.

 Person training using BCAAs for muscle recovery and performance